A fabulous budget-friendly home project: DIY Updating Bi-Fold Closet Doors. You are going to love this makeover!

-“The doors we open and close each day decide the lives we live.”
+The doors we open and close each day decide the lives we live. -Flora Whittemore

 Doesn’t it seem like a great day for a feature (#ssmfeatureme)?
-Today’s project belongs to Morgan who took on this project herself and it’s ammmmazing!
+Today’s project belongs to Morgan who took on this project by herself and it’s ammmmazing!

 Hi everyone!
 My name is Morgan, and I will begin by explaining the why behind this project 🙂

 I started this closet idea mostly after being tired of looking at my guest room every time I passed it!
 (My office is right across the hall, so that was very frequently.)
-We have been in the middle of a 3 year total gut, remodel job of our home and this was our “storage room” during the process.
+We have been in the middle of a 3-year total gut, remodel job of our home and this was our “storage room” during the process.
 As time and projects progressed, this room stayed the same.

 I began by painting the room and ship-lapping one wall, and then as a challenge to myself I decided to see if there was anything I could do with the existing closet doors.
 Knowing how expensive they are to replace, I figured there was no harm in trying to update them myself before spending the money.

-- Miter Saw
+- Miter saw

-- Measuring Tape
+- Measuring tape

-- ” Wood Slats (how many will depend on your style and size of doors)
+- Wood Slats (how many will depend on your style and size of doors)

-- Liquid Nails
+- Liquid nails

-- Wood Putty
+- Wood putty

-My husband is really the handy man, but was away at work during my guest room break down.
+My husband is really the handyman but was away at work during my guest room break down.
 I figured I watched him enough throughout the process and could successfully use a miter saw.

-DIY UPDATING BI-FOLD CLOSET DOORS DETAILS:
+DIY UPDATING BI-FOLD CLOSET DOORS DETAILS

-I went to Home Depot and picked up 3 inch slats in the lumber section.
+I went to Home Depot and picked up 3-inch slats in the lumber section.
 They come in two lengths; I grabbed the longer of the two.
 I roughly (very roughly) figured out about how many feet I would need of these slats before I left for the store, by measuring all sides of the door then multiplying by 4 (for each panel).
-The design I wanted was 4 horizontal dividers per panel so I took the total length of the door and figured my spacing based on that.
+The design I wanted 4 horizontal dividers per panel so I took the total length of the door and figured my spacing based on that.

 To attach the slats to the door, I used liquid nails glue.
 Once it stuck, it was stuck!
 I decided to use wood putty at the joining pieces and sand to make the joints appear seamless (they weren’t seamless but I was ok with them…hey, first solo project) I did, however, use caulk on the parts that the slats join the door.

-Once everything was dried (make sure its dry) I painted!
+Once everything was dried (make sure it’s dry) I painted!
 I used Benjamin Moore Chantilly Lace, which is the trim color I used throughout my house.

 And just to update… the room still isn’t finished but all things come to those who wait, right?

-A HUGE thank you to Morgan for sharing this great project.
+Finally, a HUGE thank you to Morgan for sharing this great project.
 And if you are interested in a possible feature, you can visit our #ssmfeatureme page for additional information.